ivan-hc/AM/docs/guides-and-tutorials/template.md

 ------------------------------------------------------------------------
 ## Option Zero: "AppImages"
 The easiest script to create is certainly the one relating to AppImages, the "Zero" option.

-1. Enter the URL of the site
+Much depends on the site it is hosted on.

-   - if the AppImage is hosted on github, it will quickly detect the URL
+### If the AppImage is hosted on github or codeberg
-   - if the AppImage is not hosted on github,it will ask you to add a description of the app
+If the AppImage is hosted on github.com or codeberg.org, a default command will be added that is common with other repositories.

-2. Detecting the  correct URL
-   - if the app is hosted on github, it will ask you if you want to add/remove keywords to use in `grep`, to detect the correct URL, else press ENTER
-   - if the app is not hosted on github, add a one-line command to detect the latest version of the app (advanced)
+You can also specify whether to always download from "latest" (not recommended) or from the most recent release (the default).

 In this video I'll create 2 installation scripts:
 - the first one is for "gimp", detected as first reference, no extra prompts
 - the second one is for "baobab-gtk3", hosted on a repository with multiple packages, so I have to add a keyword ("baobab"), univoque for the URL I'm interested in

 https://github.com/ivan-hc/AM/assets/88724353/b6513e8a-17ab-4671-baf7-d86183d57c11

+### If the AppImage is hosted sourceforge
+If the AppImage is hosted on sourceforge.net, a dedicated function will try to intercept the app by browsing the APIs.
+You can also use services like repology.org if you want to find the version of the application, if it is not present in the download URL.

+### If the AppImage is hosted on other sistes
+For AppImages published elsewhere, you will need more advanced knowledge of how to find the latest download URL using `curl` and `wget` (preferably the former), as well as knowledge of how to use `sed`, `grep`, and `tr`.
+Again, you may choose to use repology.org to determine the version if it is not present in the download URL.

 ------------------------------------------------------------------------